Lisa Dembouski

 I do ... teacher education and preparation, mentoring, study away/global education, advocacy for exceptionalities (particularly my own), and writing (critical pedagogy, socially just education, and disability studies in education).
 I have been a Peace Corps Volunteer (Ecuador, South America), wilderness survival counselor (St. Croix Girls Camp), and Master Gardener Volunteer (Wisconsin).
 I was an urban district, K-12 Special Education teacher and program lead for 15 years before switching gears and focusing my work on teacher preparation.
 I love being a part of the Gustavus Education Department, where I supervise student teachers, read and coach for teacher candidates' Professional Writing Projects, and teach a wide variety of courses (see list below).
 I also devote a great deal of my time to developing and supporting our amazing Global Educators programming.

 In January 2020 I was thrilled to offer our first run of EDU 235 Island Schooling: Supporting Pupil Learning in Sint Maarten, Dutch West Indies, then we returned and did it again in 2023!
 We spent the month on a tropical Caribbean island working with our exceptionally generous and gracious hosts/school partners, enjoying the climate and island offerings, and learning more about the marvelous, multinational culture of St. Maarten.
-Ask us about our experiences if you'd like to go next time (hopefully in 2025)!
+Ask us about our experiences if you'd like to go next time (hopefully in May 2026)!
 The photos just above my courses taught list are from the 2020 and 2023 trips (click on them to enlarge).
+Note this course also meets LALACs criteria and is anticipated to be a SigX course in the 2025-26 academic year (and beyond).

 My writing and research interests ... tend to be qualitative, narrative scholarship on a variety of topics including deaf/hard of hearing learners in inclusive classroom settings, teacher candidates' experiences of their training programs, paving the way for new teacher success, and my own perspectives and experiences as a higher education faculty member who also happens to have differences that, in exclusive situations, become dis/abilities.
-I enjoy non-academic writing, as well, and am currently putting the final touches on my latest book project -- a travelogue and trip guide for solo kayaking the St. Croix and Namekagon Rivers -- which I am super excited about, and can't wait to get into the hands of interested readers!
+I enjoy non-academic writing, as well, and have just published my latest book project -- a travelogue and trip guide for solo kayaking the St. Croix and Namekagon Rivers -- which I am super excited about!
+It's an e-book because it's loaded with links.
+Check it out for yourself here, and let me know what you think!
+I genuinely would love your feedback!

 I love... the usual (reading, traveling, the outdoors, a great beach, cooking, gardening, taking pictures, kayaking), the unusual (particularly in the arts), and beauty (which I find pretty much any place I look).
 Ask me what I'm reading, sign to me, or tell me where to find great Thai food and I'll enjoy our conversation a good long time.